netscaler/nitrox/README.md

    ````

 2. List of microservices / apps that have to be load balanced.
 For example, 'AccountService', 'ProductCatalog', 'ShoppingCart', etc.
 3. Netscaler that has been configured with VIP(s) for above apps.
-For example, lets say there is a microservice called 'AccountService' with a load balanced IP of 10.220.73.222.
+For example, lets say there is a microservice/app called 'AccountService' with a load balanced IP of 10.220.73.222.
 On the Netscaler:
     ```
     add lb vserver AccountService HTTP 10.220.73.222 80 -persistenceType COOKIE -lbMethod LEASTCONNECTION
     ```
     Alternatively, if the `lb_ip` and `lb_port` are included in the `APP_INFO` env variable, the `lb vserver` is configured automatically with some default options (`ROUNDROBIN`)

+#Container Platforms

 ### Docker Swarm
 [Docker Swarm] (https://docs.docker.com/swarm/) is a clustered container manager.
-Instructions are [here](https://github.com/chiradeep/nitrox/blob/master/README.swarm.md)
+Instructions are [here](https://github.com/chiradeep/nitrox/swarm/blob/master/swarm/README.swarm.md)

 ### Marathon
 [Marathon] (https://mesosphere.github.io/marathon/) is a PAAS framework that can run containerized workloads.
-Instructions are [here](https://github.com/chiradeep/nitrox/blob/master/README.marathon.md)
+Instructions are [here](https://github.com/chiradeep/nitrox/blob/master/marathon/README.marathon.md)